 sari_sar_height, when present, indicates the vertical size of the sample aspect ratio (in the same arbitrary unit as sari_sar_width).

 When present, sari_sar_width and sari_sar_height shall be relatively prime or equal to 0.
 When sari_aspect_ratio_idc is equal to 0 or sari_sar_width is equal to 0 or sari_sar_height is equal to 0, the sample aspect ratio is unknown or unspecified or specified by other means not specified in this Specification.

+Colour Transform Information SEI message

+Colour Transform Information SEI message syntax